 We want you to have a good hair day.
 Nay, a good hair year.
 And to do that, you’ve got to think about making some changes.
 We’re not suggesting that your current hairstyle needs an edit, but in order to get the most out of it — or rather, in order for it to look its best every single day — you might benefit from a resolution or two.

 And what better time to make some resolutions than in the new year?
-To help hone in on some universal hair-care tips, we sought expertise from barber Alex Brenard, of Blind Barber in Philadelphia.
+To help hone in on some universal hair-care tips, we sought expertise from barber Alex Brenard.
 Here are five things — from hair-perfecting products to barbershop etiquette — that will have you on track for a capital-letter Good Hair Year.

 It’s also great for the days you don’t shampoo your hair (since it can turn hair dry and limp if you overwash).
 A good plan is to shampoo every few days and use dry shampoo ad hoc on the in-betweens.